 Remove the Flatpak Build of Beekeeper Studio

-Remove the Flathub application first, then confirm it no longer appears in the installed app list.
+Reset any custom Flatpak overrides first, remove the Flathub application, then confirm it no longer appears in the installed app list.

 sudo flatpak remove io.beekeeperstudio.Studio -y